By Francis Koster, Ed.D.

-The answer is important, because American adults with the lowest levels of reading work only about 18-19 weeks a year, and earn less than $5,000 per year.1
+The answer is important, because American adults with the lowest levels of reading work only about 18-19 weeks a year, and earn less than $5,000 per year.

 This problem is actually going to get worse as electronic books and E-readers replace books printed on paper.
 For economically challenged households, buying a Kindle or other book reader is difficult.
 And if they get one, chances are a 4 or 5 year old kid would not get their hands on it.
 Gone are the days of sitting side by side each reading different books.

-thousands.
+Due to electronic downloads cutting sales, neighborhood bookstores have been closing by the thousands.
 Even if an adult wanted to buy a book for a child, it is now much less convenient - and most likely not spontaneous.
-This lack of hard copy children's books results in a drying up of the "hand-me-down" book supply.
+This lack of hard-copy children's books results in a drying up of the "hand-me-down" book supply.

 We can copy solutions to this problem which have been successful in other communities.

-Books From The Heart (www.Heartofameric.org) is one organization that has tackled this problem successfully.
+Books From The Heart (www.HeartofAmerica.org) is one organization that has tackled this problem successfully.
 They organize book drives to locate underused books already in homes, collect them, and distributes them to needy children.
 Their website has a manual on how to conduct a book drive, complete with timelines, draft letters to potential donors, and many other materials to make conducting a book drive easy by just following their recipe.

-receiving schools.
-They obtain large quantities of books and distributing them to schools.
-Some of the books are donated, others are purchased through a pooled buying program which results in major discounts to participating schools.
-Interestingly, one of the constraints on program growth is for warehouse space to hold the enormous numbers of donated books.
+First Book works as a facilitator between booksellers and publishers, the donors of money, and schools which receive the books.
+First Book obtains large quantities of books and distributes them to schools.
+Some of the books are donated; others are purchased through a pooled buying program which results in major discounts to participating schools.
+Interestingly, one of the constraints on program growth is the need for warehouse space to hold the enormous numbers of donated books.
 Since the program began, over 90 million new books have been distributed.
-Interested schools can sign up to receive books at their website found at www.firstbook.org.
+Interested schools can sign up to receive books at their website, found at www.firstbook.org.

 There are many places where books can be donated with assurance that they will be put to good use, including Salvation Army, Goodwill and similar organizations.

-Can you take those now outgrown books you gave your kids and grand-kids, and ask them to donate them?
+Can you take those now-outgrown books you gave your kids and grandkids, and ask them to donate them?
 (Please - don't you do it - this is a great time to teach them how to be charitable.)
 We all know that our nation is faced with problems.
 While some require national solutions, others can be solved on the local level.
 It is not the knowledge we lack.
-In many cases it is leadership.
+In many cases, it is leadership.
 What are you going to do about that?